New kid on the block as European sports championships launched for 2018

 "The thinking of course behind it is to build the profile and exposure of the European championships through increased TV audiences."

-Mulligan said the new concept would be attractive to free-to-air broadcasters while also "decluttering" the calendar.
+Mulligan said the new concept would be attractive to free-to-air broadcasters within the European Broadcasting Union while also "decluttering" the calendar.

 The event, however, looks set to affect the European Games, an inaugural continental competition organised by the European Olympic Committees (EOC) and staged for the first time this year in Azerbaijan's Baku.